mahdi-b/symTyper_docs/Web.rst

 Trees View
 ++++++++++

 For each clade phylogeny, this view compiles the number of times a :ref:`LCA` was identified for an ambiguous sequence (after the :ref:`multiple_hits` stage).
-The tree can be downloaded in the Newick format and viewed or parsed in phylogeny applications.
+The tree can be downloaded in the Newick NHX format and viewed or parsed in phylogeny applications (See :ref:`newick`).
 A matrix file comparing results across samples can be be found in output archive available for download from the main page.